 53. Decrease in apathy

-A study found that during a 9 month meditation training period, researchers saw physical changes to the brain and limbic system, which can help with motivation and reducing apathy, in particular those experiencing depression or PTSD.
+A study found that during a nine-month meditation training period, researchers saw physical changes to the brain and limbic system, which can help with motivation and reducing apathy, in particular, those experiencing depression or PTSD.

 54. Anger management

-A study published by Middle Tennessee State University found that participants that meditated as little as 3 or less times a week saw an improvement in their overall happiness and participants that meditated more than 3 times a week saw a significant improvement in their happiness and well-being.
+A study published by Middle Tennessee State University found that participants that meditated as little as three or fewer times a week saw an improvement in their overall happiness, and participants that meditated more than three times a week saw a significant improvement in their happiness and well-being.

 56. Improved levels of self-satisfaction